Harry Kolcum News and Communications Award

 About the Award

-Traditionally, one individual or team award is presented to representatives of the news media and professional communicators.
+Traditionally, one individual or team award is presented to representatives of the news media and communication professionals.

 Nomination and Selection Guidelines

-Professional member of the news media who regularly covers launch and space operations in Florida.
+• Professional member of the news media who regularly covers launch and space operations in Florida.
+OR

-Communications-related professional representing corporate, government or military entities involved with launch or missions operations in Florida.
+• Communications-related professional representing corporate, government or military entities involved with launch or mission operations in Florida.

-Florida residency is not required to receive the award, but the achievements being recognized must have been made while employed in Florida.
+• Florida residency is not required to receive the award, but the achievements being recognized must have communicated Florida’s space story.

-Previously receiving an NSCFL Award does not automatically disqualify a candidate.
-The Award Selection Committee will consider the matter on a case by case basis.
+• Previously receiving an NSCFL Award does not automatically disqualify a candidate.

-Nominations for this award are accepted from mid-April and are due June 30th.
+Nominations for this award are accepted from mid-April through June 30th.
 The award is presented each year during the Celebrate Space Awards Banquet.

 Watch the homepage news feed for updates.